mariyam184184khan-web/azureml-end-to-end-project/README.md

 - **Machine Learning Task:** Binary Classification
 - **Target Variable:** Diabetes Outcome

-The dataset was registered within the Azure ML Workspace and used consistently across AutoML experiments and Designer pipelines to ensure reproducibility and traceability.
+The dataset was uploaded and registered within the Azure ML Workspace and used consistently across AutoML experiments and Designer pipelines to ensure reproducibility and traceability.

 ---